 SUMMARY

-Artist Shirin Neshat was commissioned to photograph Malala Yousafzai, facing the challenge of capturing an already iconic figure.
-Neshat chose to combine photography with calligraphy, inscribing a Pashtu poem honoring Yousafzai directly onto selected prints.
-This technique, using Farsi script with exaggerated accents, added a visual layer that conveyed political and cultural context, moving beyond a traditional photograph.
-The resulting portraits are now part of an immersive exhibition in London.
+Artist Shirin Neshat was commissioned to photograph Malala Yousafzai, facing the challenge of capturing an icon.
+Neshat chose to combine photography with calligraphy, hand-inscribing a Pashtu poem by Rahmat Shah Sayel directly onto selected prints.
+This process resulted in layered portraits that go beyond traditional photography, with the script functioning as both context and atmosphere.
+The resulting works are now part of an immersive exhibition in London.

 TAKEAWAYS